JaKXz/react-component-template/README.md

 # react-component-template

-Quickly degit a modern [for now] react component template that is publish-ready with a gh-pages deployable example.
+Quickly degit a modern [for now] React component that is _publish-ready in one step_ with a gh-pages deployable example.

 > Inspired by [svelte-component-template](https://github.com/sveltejs/component-template) and [create-react-library](https://github.com/transitive-bullshit/create-react-library).

 ## Getting started

-> Replace `yarn` commands with whatever the equivalent is in your package manager.
+> Replace `yarn` commands with your package manager's equivalent.

 ### 0. Clone

-You can use GitHub's "Use this template" button or clone the project manually:
+Use GitHub's "Use this template" button or clone the project manually:

 ```bash
 npx degit jakxz/react-component-template <project-name>